Dynamic Length Scale and Weakest Link Behavior in Crystal Plasticity: Introduction

-Micron-scale plasticity is often explained based on weakest-link theory both for crystalline \cite{parthasarathy2007contribution, el2009role, ispanovity2013average, derlet2015probabilistic, derlet2016stress} and amorphous matter \cite{lai2008bulk, ye2010extraction}.
-The general assumption is that upon loading the weakest spots of the material get subsequently activated.
-The idea that microstructural heterogeneity affects plasticity through the variations in local strength led to the development of mesoscopic elasto-plastic models for both amorphous \cite{baret2002extremal, talamali2011avalanches, liu2016driving, budrikis2017universal, nicolas2017deformation, tyukodi2019avalanches, popovic2021thermally, khirallah2021yielding} and crystalline \cite{zaiser2005fluctuation, papanikolaou2012quasi} materials.
-In these models whenever the local stress at a given grid cell exceeds the local threshold, plastic strain is accumulated in that cell giving rise to the anisotropic redistribution of the internal stress that may lead to subsequent activation of another cell.
-These general models are, among others, able to account for the avalanche dynamics characteristic of heterogeneous materials.
+Microplasticity is often explained based on weakest-link theory both for crystalline \cite{parthasarathy2007contribution, el2009role, ispanovity2013average, derlet2015probabilistic, derlet2016stress} and amorphous matter \cite{lai2008bulk, ye2010extraction}.
+The general assumption is that as load increases the weakest spots of the material get subsequently activated.
+It can be assumed that microstructural heterogeneity affects plasticity through the variations in local strength, and this idea led to the development of mesoscopic elasto-plastic models for both amorphous \cite{baret2002extremal, talamali2011avalanches, liu2016driving, budrikis2017universal, nicolas2017deformation, tyukodi2019avalanches, popovic2021thermally, khirallah2021yielding} and crystalline \cite{zaiser2005fluctuation, papanikolaou2012quasi} materials.
+In these models whenever the local stress at a given cell exceeds the local threshold, plastic strain is accumulated giving rise to the anisotropic redistribution of the internal stress, which may lead to subsequent activation of another cell.
+These general models can, among others, account for the avalanche dynamics characteristic of heterogeneous materials.